cyrex562/imgui-rs/README.md

                        This optimization is disabled if the parent window has no visual output, because it appears to be the most common situation leading to the creation of overlapping child windows.
                        Please reach out if you are affected.
  - 2019/05/13 (1.71) - renamed SetNextTreeNodeOpen() to SetNextItemOpen().
 Kept inline redirection function (will obsolete).
- - 2019/05/11 (1.71) - changed io.AddInputCharacter(unsigned short c) signature to io.AddInputCharacter(unsigned int c).
+ - 2019/05/11 (1.71) - changed io.add_input_character(unsigned short c) signature to io.add_input_character(unsigned int c).
  - 2019/04/29 (1.70) - improved ImDrawList thick strokes (>1.0) preserving correct thickness up to 90 degrees angles (e.g. rectangles).
 If you have custom rendering using thick lines, they will appear thicker now.
  - 2019/04/29 (1.70) - removed GetContentRegionAvailWidth(), use GetContentRegionAvail().x instead.
 Kept inline redirection function (will obsolete).
  - 2019/03/04 (1.69) - renamed GetOverlayDrawList() to GetForegroundDrawList().
 Kept redirection function (will obsolete).
  - 2019/02/26 (1.69) - renamed ImGuiColorEditFlags_RGB/ImGuiColorEditFlags_HSV/ImGuiColorEditFlags_HEX to ImGuiColorEditFlags_DisplayRGB/ImGuiColorEditFlags_DisplayHSV/ImGuiColorEditFlags_DisplayHex.
 Kept redirection enums (will obsolete).
  - 2019/02/14 (1.68) - made it illegal/assert when io.DisplayTime == 0.0 (with an exception for the first frame).
 If for some reason your time step calculation gives you a zero value, replace it with an arbitrarily small value!
  - 2019/02/01 (1.68) - removed io.DisplayVisibleMin/DisplayVisibleMax (which were marked obsolete and removed from viewport/docking branch already).
  - 2019/01/06 (1.67) - renamed io.InputCharacters[], marked internal as was always intended.
-Please don't access directly, and use AddInputCharacter() instead!
+Please don't access directly, and use add_input_character() instead!
  - 2019/01/06 (1.67) - renamed ImFontAtlas::GlyphRangesBuilder to ImFontGlyphRangesBuilder.
 Kept redirection typedef (will obsolete).
  - 2018/12/20 (1.67) - made it illegal to call Begin("") with an empty string.
 This somehow half-worked before but had various undesirable side-effects.
- - 2018/12/10 (1.67) - renamed io.ConfigResizeWindowsFromEdges to io.ConfigWindowsResizeFromEdges as we are doing a large pass on configuration flags.
+ - 2018/12/10 (1.67) - renamed io.ConfigResizeWindowsFromEdges to io.config_windows_resize_from_edges as we are doing a large pass on configuration flags.
  - 2018/10/12 (1.66) - renamed misc/stl/imgui_stl.* to misc/cpp/imgui_stdlib.* in prevision for other C += 1 helper files.
  - 2018/09/28 (1.66) - renamed SetScrollHere() to SetScrollHereY().
 Kept redirection function (will obsolete).
  - 2018/09/06 (1.65) - renamed stb_truetype.h to imstb_truetype.h, stb_textedit.h to imstb_textedit.h, and stb_rect_pack.h to imstb_rectpack.h.
                        If you were conveniently using the imgui copy of those STB headers in your project you will have to update your include paths.
- - 2018/09/05 (1.65) - renamed io.OptCursorBlink/io.ConfigCursorBlink to io.ConfigInputTextCursorBlink. (#1427)
+ - 2018/09/05 (1.65) - renamed io.OptCursorBlink/io.ConfigCursorBlink to io.config_input_text_cursor_blink. (#1427)
  - 2018/08/31 (1.64) - added imgui_widgets.cpp file, extracted and moved widgets code out of imgui.cpp into imgui_widgets.cpp.
 Re-ordered some of the code remaining in imgui.cpp.
                        NONE OF THE FUNCTIONS HAVE CHANGED.
 THE CODE IS SEMANTICALLY 100% IDENTICAL, BUT _EVERY_ FUNCTION HAS BEEN MOVED.
                        Because of this, any local modifications to imgui.cpp will likely conflict when you update.
 Read docs/CHANGELOG.txt for suggestions.
  - 2018/08/22 (1.63) - renamed IsItemDeactivatedAfterChange() to IsItemDeactivatedAfterEdit() for consistency with new IsItemEdited() API.
 Kept redirection function (will obsolete soonish as IsItemDeactivatedAfterChange() is very recent).
  - 2018/08/21 (1.63) - renamed ImGuiTextEditCallback to ImGuiInputTextCallback, ImGuiTextEditCallbackData to ImGuiInputTextCallbackData for consistency.
 Kept redirection types (will obsolete).
  - 2018/08/21 (1.63) - removed ImGuiInputTextCallbackData::ReadOnly since it is a duplication of (ImGuiInputTextCallbackData::flags & ImGuiInputTextFlags_ReadOnly).
- - 2018/08/01 (1.63) - removed per-window ImGuiWindowFlags_ResizeFromAnySide beta flag in favor of a global io.ConfigResizeWindowsFromEdges [update 1.67 renamed to ConfigWindowsResizeFromEdges] to enable the feature.
+ - 2018/08/01 (1.63) - removed per-window ImGuiWindowFlags_ResizeFromAnySide beta flag in favor of a global io.ConfigResizeWindowsFromEdges [update 1.67 renamed to config_windows_resize_from_edges] to enable the feature.
- - 2018/08/01 (1.63) - renamed io.OptCursorBlink to io.ConfigCursorBlink [-> io.ConfigInputTextCursorBlink in 1.65], io.OptMacOSXBehaviors to ConfigMacOSXBehaviors for consistency.
+ - 2018/08/01 (1.63) - renamed io.OptCursorBlink to io.ConfigCursorBlink [-> io.config_input_text_cursor_blink in 1.65], io.OptMacOSXBehaviors to config_mac_osxbehaviors for consistency.
  - 2018/07/22 (1.63) - changed ImGui::GetTime() return value from float to double to avoid accumulating floating point imprecisions over time.
  - 2018/07/08 (1.63) - style: renamed ImGuiCol_ModalWindowDarkening to ImGuiCol_ModalWindowDimBg for consistency with other features.
 Kept redirection enum (will obsolete).
  - 2018/06/08 (1.62) - examples: the imgui_impl_XXX files have been split to separate platform (Win32, GLFW, SDL2, etc.) from renderer (DX11, OpenGL, Vulkan,  etc.).
                        old backends will still work as is, however prefer using the separated backends as they will be updated to support multi-viewports. when adopting new backends follow the main.cpp code of your preferred examples/ folder to know which functions to call. in particular, note that old backends called ImGui::NewFrame() at the end of their ImGui_ImplXXXX_NewFrame() function.
- - 2018/06/06 (1.62) - renamed GetGlyphRangesChinese() to GetGlyphRangesChineseFull() to distinguish other variants and discourage using the full set.
+ - 2018/06/06 (1.62) - renamed GetGlyphRangesChinese() to get_glyph_ranges_chinese_full() to distinguish other variants and discourage using the full set.
  - 2018/06/06 (1.62) - TreeNodeEx()/TreeNodeBehavior(): the ImGuiTreeNodeFlags_CollapsingHeader helper now include the ImGuiTreeNodeFlags_NoTreePushOnOpen flag.
 See Changelog for details.
  - 2018/05/03 (1.61) - DragInt(): the default compile-time format string has been changed from "%.0" to "%d", as we are not using integers internally any more.
                        If you used DragInt() with custom format strings, make sure you change them to use %d or an integer-compatible format.